apache/airflow/UPDATING.md

 ### Changes to the core Python API

+We strive to ensure that there are no changes that may affect the end user, and your Python files, but this release may contain changes that will require changes to your plugins, DAG File or other integration.

+Only changes unique to this provider are described here.
+You should still pay attention to the changes that have been made to the core (including core operators) as they can affect the integration behavior of this provider.

+This section describes the changes that have been made, and what you need to do to update your Python files.

 #### Weekday enum has been moved

 Formerly the core code was maintained by the original creators - Airbnb.
 The code that was in the contrib package was supported by the community.
 The project was passed to the Apache community and currently the entire code is maintained by the community, so now the division has no justification, and it is only due to historical reasons.

 To clean up, `Weekday` enum has been moved from `airflow.contrib.utils` into `airflow.utils` module.

 #### Deprecated method in Connection